-- 6. The investigator will take appropriate notes and statements during interviews with the worker who has allegedly experienced workplace harassment, the alleged harasser and any witnesses. - 7.
+- 5. The investigator will connect and review any relevant documents. - 6.
+The investigator will take appropriate notes and statements during interviews with the worker who has allegedly experienced workplace harassment, the alleged harasser and any witnesses. - 7.
 The investigator will prepare a written report summarizing the steps taken during the investigation, the complaint, the allegations of the worker claiming harassment, the response from the alleged harasser, the evidence of any witnesses and the evidence gathered.
 The report will set out findings of fact and come to a conclusion about whether workplace harassment was found or not.
-The report will be provided to the CAO, Manager or designated person to take appropriate action.
+The report will be provided to the CAO, supervisor Manager or designated person to take appropriate action.

-Note: Employees may be accompanied by a colleague, as approved by both parties, during their interviews; provided that no conflict arises in doing so and the representative or colleague does not interfere in the process.
+Note: Employees may be accompanied by a union representative or a colleague, as appropriate approved by both parties, during their interviews; provided that no conflict arises in doing so and the representative or colleague does not interfere in the process.